-To celebrate the town’s rich history in UK Reggae culture we have created a photographic exhibition and a sound installation.
-The installation consists of a traditional sound system, a turntable and a stack of 10-inch dubplate vinyl which include sound bites from the people interviewed for the project.
+The project also includes a photographic exhibition and sound installation.
+The installation consists of a traditional sound system, Heritage HiFi, a turntable and a stack of 10-inch dubplate vinyl which include sound bites from the people interviewed for the project.
 Voices have been carefully selected and under layered with different reggae and dub beats to evoke feelings of nostalgia… bringing memories from the past back to life.
-The installation is a way of interacting with the sound: putting on a record, touching down the stylus, handling the mic, playing with the bass/mid/treble cut-out switches and sound effects to explore the creativity and appeal of the traditional Jamaican sound system here in the UK.
+The installation allows the public to interact with the sound; engaging with the sound system by putting on a record or handling the mic, among other things.